 Ozempic Side Effects

 Ozempic is a popular Type 2 diabetes drug.
 It's used off-label for weight loss.
-It often causes nausea, vomiting, diarrhea, stomach pain, and constipation.
-Severe side effects of Ozempic include allergic reactions, changes in vision and pancreatitis.
+It often causes nausea, vomiting, diarrhea, stomach pain and constipation.
+Severe side effects of Ozempic include allergic reactions, vision changes and pancreatitis.
 Ozempic carries an FDA boxed warning for the risk of thyroid C-cell tumors.

 See If You Qualify for a Weight Loss and Diabetes Drug Lawsuit